nordic-institute/X-Road/xtee6/doc/OperationalMonitoring/Testing/test-opmon_x-road_operational_monitoring_testing_plan_Y-1104-2.md

     * Operational monitoring daemon certificate not loaded, cannot verify server.
   * The following warning is logged in the monitoring daemon log in monitoring daemon *xtee11.ci.kit*:
     * Received fatal alert: certificate_unknown.

+  *After this test, restore the communication between the security server and the operational monitoring daemon (to achieve the precondition of this test case).*
+    * Configure the correct operational monitoring daemon TLS certificate in security server *xtee10.ci.kit*
+    * Restart the proxy (`sudo service xroad-proxy restart`).

 4. Configure an invalid security server TLS certificate in operational monitoring daemon *xtee11.ci.kit*.
   * Replace the value of the parameter `client-tls-certificate` in the `[op-monitor]` section of the file `/etc/xroad/conf.d/local.ini` with a path to an invalid certificate.
 The example invalid certificate can be found in the source repository of the project at `xtee6/systemtest/op-monitoring/misc/invalid_certificate.crt`.